markovchainsmoker/AIND-Planning/research_review.md

 Classing planning, where we go from an initial state to a goal, requires a good definition of the problem so that A* can be applied.
 The first major game to apply this was F.E.A.R. in 2005.
 A planner was implemented to generate NPC behavior.
 This was feasible even 13 years ago due to the problems having short sequences.
 The game spawned a sequel, two expansions and inspired at least 5 other title.
 One of the later iterations, Stalker (2008), added a nested structure so that more complex sequences could be generated out of the core STRIPS search.
 #### Hierarchial Networks (HTN)
-HTN searches through actions that break down **recursively** using **task decomposition** and was first featured in Killzone 2, as the designers they wanted more control over the behaviors.
+HTN searches through actions that break down **recursively** using **task decomposition** and was first featured in Killzone 2, as the designers they wanted more control over the behaviors (approaching the Acting Humanly side).
+A **SHOP** (Simple Hierarchial Ordered Planner) turned out a big success, and allegedly the players were often suprised that the in-game bots were not in fact online players, thereby passing a type of **Turing test**.

 ## PDDL: A Language with a Purpose?